-While many deer hunters and rural-property owners can recognize most common oak trees, less can name the trees that produce the most palatable acorns for deer.
+While many deer hunters and rural property owners can recognize the most common oak trees, fewer can name the trees that produce the most palatable acorns for deer.
 Even less can explain why certain acorns are tastier than others.

 Knowing how to recognize the differentiating characteristics of each oak species and learning to identify those species in all seasons — for instance, in winter when trees have dropped their leaves or in summer when there are no acorns on the ground — aid in two things we care deeply about:

 - Finding Deer Hunting Success

 - Improving Rural Property Value

 Oak Trees: Red Versus White